Taiwan-EU Relations

 Taiwan and Belgium enjoy substantive exchanges in many fields and have set up respective Representative Offices in Brussels and Taipei.
 The Belgian government and people appreciate the vibrant democracy and economic strength of Taiwan.
 Belgium, in line with EU policy, supports Taiwan’s meaningful participation in international organizations.
 In Addition, 2nd Taiwan-Belgium Labor Policy Conference was held in Taipei May 2023, to identify the challenges of the future work and size the opportunities for cooperation.
 Taiwan and the Flemish Region of Belgium signed a Memorandum of Understanding on Cooperation Framework in January 2022 and held their first cooperation consultation meeting in April 2023 expanding the areas of collaboration.
 The coalition agreement of the new Belgian federal government, announced in February 2025, mentioning for the first time the importance of maintaining peace, stability, and the status quo in the Taiwan Strait and the South China Sea, while promoting the signing of investment agreements between Europe and countries in the region.

 The “Cercle de Parlementaires-Amis de Taiwan” was established by Belgian Members of Parliaments in December 1993.
 Each year, many Belgian MPs visit Taiwan, and vice versa.
-Over recent years, the Belgian Chamber of Representatives, the Senate, the Flemish Parliament, the Walloon Parliament and the Brussels Capital- Region Parliament have all adopted a number of resolutions supporting Taiwan, the latest of which was passed in February 2024.
-The latest one was voted in Mars 2025, mentioning for the first time that UN General Assembly Resolution 2758 does not take a position on Taiwan.
-Belgian government has publicly expressed its support for Taiwan’s participation in the World Health Assembly (WHA) as observer from 2021 to 2024.
+Over recent years, the Belgian Chamber of Representatives, the Senate, the Flemish Parliament, the Walloon Parliament and the Brussels Capital- Region Parliament have all adopted a number of resolutions supporting Taiwan.
+The latest one was adopted by the Belgian Chamber of Representatives in March 2025, stating for the first time that the UN General Assembly Resolution 2758 does not address the sovereignty of Taiwan.
+In addition, the Flemish Parliament passed a resolution two months later emphasizing the importance of peace and stability in the Taiwan Strait.
+The Belgian government has continued to express its support publicly for Taiwan’s participation in the World Health Assembly (WHA) as an observer from 2021 to 2025.

 Economic and trade relations

-In 2024, the total bilateral trade volume between Belgium and Taiwan amounted to 3.09 billion US dollars.
+In 2025, the total bilateral trade volume between Belgium and Taiwan amounted to 2.44 billion US dollars.
 Traditionally Taiwanese and Belgian companies have worked closely in the ICT sector.
 For example, Taiwan Semiconductor Manufacturing Corporation (TSMC), the largest pure-play foundry in the world, has enjoyed long-term cooperation with the Interuniversity Microelectronics Centre (IMEC) in the research of advanced semiconductor technologies.
 In recent years, with the development of Taiwan’s ambitious policies to develop its offshore wind energy capacity, the renowned Belgian maritime engineering companies DEME and Jan De Nul have both significantly expanded their presence in Taiwan, together with local partners.
 To promote mutual investment and encourage further commercial activity, an agreement for the avoidance of double taxation and the prevention of fiscal evasion with respect to taxes on income was signed by both sides on October 13, 2004, in Brussels.
+In addition, to promote cooperation and exchanges between Taiwanese and Belgian SMEs and Startups, a “Memorandum of Understanding on SMEs and Startups” was signed by both sides in 2025.

 The annual bilateral Taiwan-Belgium Joint Business Council Meeting is also a platform for Taiwanese and Belgium-based companies to further strengthen existing business contacts and to explore new opportunities in trade, investment and research cooperation.
-The 24th Taiwan-Belgium Joint Business Council Meeting was held on June 3rd, 2024.
-Business representatives from both sides exchanged the latest developments and policies in the sectors of digital transition, AI and green technology.
+The 25th Taiwan-Belgium Joint Business Council Meeting was held on June 11th, 2025.
+Business representatives from both sides exchanged the latest developments and policies in the sectors including semiconductor, ITC and logistics, and signed a MOU to strengthen bilateral industrial cooperation in those fields.

 FWO & FNRS: The National Science and Technology Council (NSTC) of Taiwan signed cooperation agreements respectively with the National Fund for Scientific Research (FWO & FNRS) of Belgium in 1985 and renewed the agreements in 2019.
 Both agreements provide funding to facilitate individual and institutional S&T exchanges through visits, joint research projects and thematic workshops between the two countries.
 In light of the new bilateral scientific cooperation agreements, the NSTC and its respective Belgian funding organisation counterparts, namely Research Foundation – Flanders (FWO) and the Fund for Scientific Research – FNRS have jointly achieved the calls for the NSTC-FWO and the NSTC-FNRS Exchange Programs for the years of 2021-2022 and that of 2023-2024.